Ruthless Quotas at Amazon Are Permanently Maiming Employees

 While a handful of centers were at or below the industry average, Reveal found that some centers, such as the Eastvale warehouse, were especially dangerous.
 Dixon’s was one of 422 injuries recorded there last year.
 Its rate of serious injuries—those requiring job restrictions or days off work—was more than four times the industry average.

+Austin Murphy: I used to write for ‘Sports Illustrated.’
+Now I deliver packages for Amazon.

-“According to Amazon’s own records, the risk of work injuries at fulfillment centers is alarmingly, unacceptably high,” said David Michaels, former head of the federal Occupational Safety and Health Administration, now a professor at George Washington University’s public health school.
-“Amazon needs to take a hard look at the facilities where so many workers are being hurt and either redesign the work processes, replace the top managers or both, because serious injury rates this high should not be acceptable to any employer.”
+“According to Amazon’s own records, the risk of work injuries at fulfillment centers is alarmingly, unacceptably high,” said David Michaels, the former head of the federal Occupational Safety and Health Administration, who is now a professor at George Washington University’s public-health school.
+“Amazon needs to take a hard look at the facilities where so many workers are being hurt and either redesign the work processes, replace the top managers, or both, because serious-injury rates this high should not be acceptable to any employer.”

 Amazon officials declined repeated interview requests.
-Instead, company spokesperson Ashley Robinson provided a written response to some of Reveal’s questions.
+Instead, a company spokesperson, Ashley Robinson, provided a written response to some of Reveal’s questions.
 Robinson said Amazon’s injury rates are high because it’s aggressive about recording worker injuries and cautious about allowing injured workers to return to work before they’re ready.

 “We know that by making a conservative choice to not place an injured associate back into a job, we are elevating restricted and lost time rates as a company, but with the intent to benefit the associate,” Robinson wrote.

 Many workers said that was not their experience.
 They spoke with outrage about having been cast aside as damaged goods or sent back to jobs that injured them further.
-Dixon said she had doctor’s orders not to pull or lift heavy objects and to alternate sitting and standing, but she wasn’t given a chair and heavy boxes kept coming her way.
+Dixon said she had doctor orders not to pull or lift heavy objects and to alternate between sitting and standing, but she wasn’t given a chair and heavy boxes kept coming her way.

-“For Amazon,” said Dixon, “all they care about is getting the job done and getting it out fast and not realizing how it’s affecting us and our own bodies.”
+“For Amazon,” Dixon said, “all they care about is getting the job done and getting it out fast and not realizing how it’s affecting us and our own bodies.”

 The company does instruct workers on the safe way to move their bodies and handle equipment.
 But several former workers said they had to break the safety rules to keep up.
 They would jump or stretch to reach a top rack instead of using a stepladder.
 They would twist and bend over to grab boxes instead of taking time to squat and lift with their legs.
 They would hoist extra-heavy items alone to avoid wasting time getting help.
 They had to, they said, or they would lose their jobs.
 So they took the risk.